 You may also wish to report your difficulty with your loan servicer to the Minnesota Attorney General’s Office as follows:

 (800) 627-3529 (Minnesota Relay)

-Avoid private companies that offer “student loan assistance help” by charging borrowers hundreds or thousands of dollars for services the borrower could receive free of charge.
-For more information, check the brochure prepared by the Minnesota Attorney General’s Office entitled: Beware of Student Loan Assistance Companies that Charge High Fees To Do What You Can For Free.
+Avoid private companies that offer “student loan assistance help” or debt forgiveness.
+Many of these companies end up charging borrowers hundreds or thousands of dollars for services the borrower could receive free of charge and cause other problems for borrowers.
+For more information, review the brochure prepared by the Minnesota Attorney General’s Office entitled: Beware of Student Loan Assistance Companies that Charge High Fees To Do What You Can For Free.